arnitkun/react-feed/README.md

  - Uses NewsApi
  - Supports a number of sources from NewsApi, along with the current top news
  - Shows news in an infinte scroll
- - clicking on a news shows further details
+ - clicking on a news shows further details, with an option to check the original source website.

 ## Running: